Obviously Five Believers

 Raymond sounds hurt.

-Lark Skryrider looks at him thoughtfully for a moment, then says:
+Lark Skryrider looks at him thoughtfully for a moment, says slowly:

 “At least you’re no journalist.”